Director – Rob Zombie (House of 1000 Corpses, Lords of Salem)

 I became a hardcore horror fan when I was in middle and started seriously collecting horror movies when I was in high school.
 It was around this time that Rob Zombie released his first film House of 1000 Corpses.
 When the movie received a physical release I watched it so many times that I could quote almost every scene.
 After a few years I became sick of it and then Zombie released the sequel, The Devil’s Rejects.
 The film was far superior to the first installment and I just couldn’t get enough of it.
 Sadly, that film fell victim to my over-watching and I became sick of it too.

-Years passed until this year when Umbrella Entertainment released both films on blu.
+Years passed until 2019 when Umbrella Entertainment released both films on blu.
 I revisited them both and found that House of the 1000 Corpses was fun but did not age well.
 The Devil’s Rejects still held up but the CGI bullet wounds stood out more to me now than they did then.
 When Zombie announced a third film in the Firefly saga I was excited.
 I’ve liked his movies for the most part and I had high hopes for the film.
-The film, 3 From Hell, received a limited theatrical run and when news hit that a physical release was coming later this month I reached out to see if I could get a review copy.
+The film, 3 From Hell, was a solid installment but wasn’t as fun as the other films in the Firefly trilogy.

 **Spoiler Alert**The film picks up sometime after the events of the last film.
 Captain Spaulding, Baby, and Otis are apprehended after a lengthy gunfight and taken to prison.
 They are locked away for almost 10 years when Otis is broke out by his half brother Winslow Foxworth Coltrane (Richard Brake).
 They hold the warden and his family hostage until they get Baby out and flee to Mexico in hopes of hiding out until everyone forgets about them.
 However, that doesn’t happen.
 The hotel owner in Mexico recognizes the three and calls the son of Rondo who was killed by Otis when he was escaping prison.
 He arrives with his gang and the small Mexican town is turned into a war zone.**Spoiler Alert**